Cody Mills

 Monsters GIF

-My Role in this games development was to mostly develop the game A.I for the little monsters in the game.
-This system would allow the designers to place monster spawners in the Game World, the monster would choose one of the spawners to spawn at, then it would check around itself for the nearest Machine to its' current position and disable it.
+Then it would check around itself for the nearest Machine to its' current position and disable it which is how the machine will remain until the monster is removed.
 Then it would audibly taunt the player until the player defeats them by picking them up and throwing them.
-This system was made up of a lot of smaller considerations, for example: when defeating the monster, should they die everytime they are thrown no matter the speed thrown?
+This system was made up of a lot of smaller considerations, for example: when defeating the monster, should they die every time they are thrown no matter the speed thrown or should there be a threshold that should be met?
 What would happen if the player just taps the grab button on the monster and then leaves them?
 What if the monster gets stuck outside the players view?
-These were just some of the considertions that had to be made for each component of these monsters.
+Should they be able to disable multiple machines if they are within range?
+These were just some of the considerations that had to be made for each component of these monsters.

 VIDEO OF THE GAME